book icon Everything you need to know about cloud printing

 This brings us to our last point…

-For many workplaces, employees needed to work from home and access their data remotely.
-It’s the same for some printing environments.
+On the other hand, for many workplaces, employees needed to work from home and access their data remotely.
+And it’s the same for some printing environments.
+Cloud printing gives you that flexibility and BYOD-compatibility.
+Anyone can print from anywhere using anything – their tablet, their phone, their laptop, what-have-you.

 Whether you’re working from home at all times or are fortunate to work in a hybrid home/office split, your printing needs to be as flexible as accessing your documents over the cloud.
 That makes now the perfect time to move to cloud-native print management if your business is well-positioned to do so.